aish1205/Lovelocal/README.md

 # Lovelocal

 Easy 1:
 The length_of_last_word function calculates the length of the last word in a given string s.
-Here's an explanation of how it works:
+Explanation of how it works:

 s.strip(): Removes leading and trailing whitespaces from the string s.
-This ensures that any spaces at the beginning or end of the string are ignored. split(): Splits the string into a list of words based on whitespace.
+This ensures that any spaces at the beginning or end of the string are ignored.

+split(): Splits the string into a list of words based on whitespace.
 This effectively breaks the string into words.
-[-1]: Selects the last element (word) from the list of words obtained after the split. len(...): Calculates the length of the last word.
+[-1]: Selects the last element (word) from the list of words obtained after the split.

+len(...): Calculates the length of the last word.

 The function works by leveraging the strip and split methods to handle leading/trailing spaces and split the string into words.
 Then, it extracts the last word and calculates its length using len.

 Easy 3: